 Store Food Properly

 To prevent contamination of your food items, ensure that your staff knows how to store food properly.
 When it comes to food items that spoil quickly, each food handler should know the protocol for storing high-risk food in refrigerators.
+If they for some reason don’t know that, definitely enroll them in another food handling course.
 To improve efficiency, label all perishable food containers with the date received, the expiration date, and the amount of servings.